Walmart customers complain about double charges; retailer responds

-LEE’S SUMMITT, Mo. – Pam Tovar of Lee’s Summit, Missouri, is getting ready for Christmas, putting gifts she recently bought at Walmart under her tree.
+LEE’S SUMMITT, Mo.
+(KTVI) – Pam Tovar of Missouri is getting ready for Christmas, putting gifts she recently bought at Walmart under her tree.

-“Just mainly toys for the kids and getting stuff for Christmas dinner, things like that,” she said.
+“Just mainly toys for the kids and getting stuff for Christmas dinner, things like that,” said the Lee’s Summit resident.

 Tovar’s bill for the gifts and holiday accessories totaled $588.37.

-When Tovar checked her account, she found she’d been charged not once, but twice, totaling more than $1,100.
+When Tovar checked her account, she found she’d been charged twice, totaling more than $1,100.
 Walmart directed her to her bank.

 “When I talked to the lady at the bank, she said the person before me had the same problem at Walmart,” Tovar said.